-- a.
-Install within each dwelling unit as defined by this ordinance the appropriate NFPA 13 sprinkler system. - b.
-Install or provide proof of deeded access to a 40,000 gallon cistern with appropriate hydrant constructed as outlined in subsections 4, 5, and 6 below. [(AMD), RF-11.02.21, ART.
+a.
+Install within each dwelling unit as defined by this ordinance the appropriate NFPA 13 sprinkler system.

+- Install or provide proof of deeded access to a 40,000 60,000 gallon cistern water storage facility with appropriate hydrant constructed as outlined in subsections 4, 5, and 6 below. [(AMD), RF-11.02.21, ART.
 2] - c.
-Install or provide proof of a deeded access to a fire pond, containing a minimum of 75,000 gallons of water with 40,000 gallons usable year round supply in storage as certified by a Registered Maine Licensed Professional Hydrologist or Licensed Professional Engineer with an appropriate hydrant constructed as outlined in subsections 4, 5 and 6 below. [(AMD), RF-11.02.21, ART.
+Install or provide proof of a deeded access to a fire pond, containing a minimum of 75,000 gallons of water with 40,000 gallons usable year round supply in storage as certified by a Registered Maine Licensed Professional Hydrologist or Licensed Professional Engineer with an appropriate hydrant constructed as outlined in subsections 4, 5 and 6 below. ((AMD), RF-11.02.21, ART.
 2] - 2.
 Documentation of Approved Residential Fire Protection Option

-Approved option, ownership and maintenance responsibility shall be depicted in detail on approved plan.
+Approved option, ownership and maintenance responsibility shall be depicted in detail on approved plan Final Plan.